TLCFEM/suanPan-manual/docs/Example/Structural/Statics/double-edge-notched-specimen.md

 ## Element Deletion

-It is possible to further define a criterion so that for elements that exceed a certain value of $$\kappa_t$$, they are removed from the model.
+It is possible to further define a criterion so that for elements that exceed a certain value of $$d_t$$, they are removed from the model.
 This is an approach adopted widely to simulate crack propagation.

 ```
-criterion MaxHistory 1 KAPPAT .8
+criterion MaxHistory 1 DT .8
 ```

 The animation of crack development is shown as follows.